We may conduct two types of own initiative investigation:

-Where the Ombudsman considers that there is the need to start an investigation and the criteria is met, he will consult on the subject of his proposed investigation with amongst others the Welsh Commissioners, other regulatory bodies and/or the Auditor General.
+Where we consider that there is the need to start an investigation and the criteria is met, we will consult on the subject of our proposed investigation with amongst others the Welsh Commissioners, other regulatory bodies and/or the Auditor General.
 It may be possible, in some circumstances, to collaborate with one of these bodies, to undertake a joint investigation and produce a joint report.

-It may also be appropriate to seek the views of the wider public, by advertising the details of the proposed investigation on the PSOW website, in the media and/or by holding discussion events.
+It may also be appropriate to seek the views of the wider public, by advertising the details of the proposed investigation on our website, in the media and/or by holding discussion events.

 Following consultation, a proposal to investigate will be sent to the body or bodies to be included in the investigation with an invitation to comment, express its views and comment on the merits of investigating.

-If, having considered any comments from the body, or bodies, included in the proposed investigation, the Ombudsman decides that it is appropriate to proceed, the details and scope of the investigation will be shared with the bodies concerned.
-The investigation will be managed in accordance with the Ombudsman’s existing complaints handling processes.
+If, having considered any comments from the body, or bodies, included in the proposed investigation, we decide that it is appropriate to proceed, the details and scope of the investigation will be shared with the bodies concerned.
+The investigation will be managed in accordance with our existing complaints handling processes.

-Although the Ombudsman can consider information provided by persons who may meet the statutory definition of whistleblower, the Ombudsman is not a prescribed person under the Public Interest Disclosure (Prescribed Persons) Order 2014.
-In such circumstances, the Ombudsman will signpost any potential whistleblowers to the body concerned or the appropriate prescribed person for that type of complaint.
+Although we can consider information provided by persons who may meet the statutory definition of whistleblower, the Ombudsman is not a prescribed person under the Public Interest Disclosure (Prescribed Persons) Order 2014.
+In such circumstances, we will signpost any potential whistleblowers to the body concerned or the appropriate prescribed person for that type of complaint.
 Any resulting investigation will not substitute or interfere with the whistleblowing duties, responsibilities and processes of the public bodies concerned.

 Own initiative investigations will not usually be started to consider specific incidents or complaints of maladministration/service failure affecting individual members of the public only.
-Such matters are more appropriate for consideration using the Ombudsman’s general powers of investigation.
+Such matters are more appropriate for consideration using our general powers of investigation.